5 Ways Bullet Journal Changed My Life In One Year

 I started seeing how my drawings became better, my handwriting improved, and my pages got more structured.
 I suddenly realized that I could do it, and that I was already getting pretty good.

 This really was the first time in my life my creativity found the perfect outlet.
 I love doodling in my journal and I see my progress the more I do so.
 I finally found a hobby I’m good at.
 And this is something priceless.

 Now my Bullet Journal is my space.
 Doing my pages is my me time, it’s time to reflect on the world and meditate.
 It’s my hideout in my own little Bullet Journal world.
 It’s my happy place where I can just be me and by myself, recharging my batteries.

 It helps me with my mental health as well, since it’s a good way for me to take a break from stressful situations and give myself a needed moment of peace.

 Creativity is a skill, so even if you feel like you don’t have it in you – you actually do, it’s all about training yourself.

 Be sure to check my post with Free Creativity Courses to help you make that next step and discover what you can do.

 I Discovered The Power Of Learning

 When I started my Bullet Journal, I knew I had to learn a lot about the system and how it could help me achieve my goals.
-This reminded me that learning can be fun and interesting and most importantly – it can be a pleasure.
+This reminded me that learning could be fun and interesting, and most importantly – it can be a pleasure.